timo-eberl/tics/README.md

     - [x] Actually make it draw stuff (points and lines)
     - [x] Make it a standalone tool (Blick)
     - [ ] Add more primitives to draw
-    - [ ] Add functionality to assign meshes to shape ids (called by application code).
+    - [x] Add functionality to assign meshes to shape ids (called by application code).
 Otherwise we can't really render meshes, because tics only stores points
+    - [ ] Make it platform independent
+    - [ ] Toggle visibility of points,lines,... with keys 1,2,...
   - [x] tool that can convert glb to c arrays
   - [ ] Simple text-only "frame debugger" using macros to define zones in the code
 - [ ] Improve collision response to be more stable (no sudden jumping objects, no spinning)